I have a love hate relationship with Facebook timehop.

 When you finally get to the end, you’ll be relieved that you can actually take a break and amazed at what you’ve just seen.

-Take some photos, write down what your best memories and enjoy the experience of your first sporting event.
+Take some photos, write down what your best memories and enjoy the experience of covering your first sports event.

 There’s nothing quite like it!